Inner Song

-Inner Song is the second studio album by Welsh electronic musician Kelly Lee Owens.
+Inner Song is the second studio album by the Welsh electronic musician Kelly Lee Owens.
 It was released through Smalltown Supersound on 28 August 2020.
 It features a collaboration with Welsh musician John Cale.

 Background

 Inner Song was first announced on 25 February 2020 alongside a release of the album's lead single, "Melt!".
 Owens wrote and recorded the album after what she considered to be the hardest three years of her life.
 Originally, the album was scheduled to be released on 1 May 2020, but due to the COVID-19 pandemic, the release date was pushed back to 28 August 2020.
 The album's name is borrowed from a 1974 album by Alan Silva.

 The single "Corner of My Sky" features vocals from John Cale in both English and Welsh.
 Owens explained her collaboration with Cale and the inclusion of the Welsh language was a means to connect with her Welsh heritage.
 Cale noted that his ability to conjure Welsh phrases was a "surprise since I hadn't written in Welsh for decades".

 The album also features a cover of the song "Weird Fishes/Arpeggi" from the 2007 Radiohead album In Rainbows.

 Some vinyl editions of the album include a hidden bonus track, titled "My Own", which was released as a Bandcamp exclusive track in March 2021.